jondo89/Heavy-lifting/README.md

 <li>Step 4 - The node.js installation allowed for the installation of the NPM service  , go into the directory where heavy-lifting was cloned using your preferred command prompt (DOS) and type npm install npm@latest -g , this should be typed into your preferred command prompt package.
 NPM will now download and install into the cloned directory.
 If this does not work , try install again using : npm install</li>
 <li>Step 5 - in order to bring in the favicon server , use the cmd prompt to install npm install serve-favicon</li>
 <li>Step 6 - to make life much easier , install nodemon.
 Nodemon restarts the server on crash , type into the cmd prompt npm install -g nodemon.</li>
-<li>Step 7 - in order to communicate between the mongo server and the client side , expressjs needs to be installed. type into the cmd prompt npm install express.</li>
+<li>Step 7 - in order to communicate between the mongo server and the client side , expressjs needs to be installed. type into the cmd prompt <addr>npm install express.</li>
 <li>Step 8 - Robomongo is a very useful tool for viewing the mongodb database structure.
-Install from their website.</li>
+Install from their website.<a  href="https://robomongo.org/" target="_blank>Robomongo</a></li>
 </ul>

 >>>>>>>